Aman911kumar/mc_server/README.md

 chmod +x playit-linux-amd64
 ./playit-linux-amd64
 ```
-## Step 3 - login to playit.gg and create tunnel and you are all set to minecraft
+## Step 3 - login to playit.gg and create tunnel and you are all set to play minecraft